Welcome to the IIS Schools page. Through these pages, we hope to give you a brief overview of the IIS schools’ curriculum and activities.

-At IIS, we offer the May/June examination session only.
+At IIS, we offer the November, May and June examination sessions.
 The resulting qualification provides a foundation for higher level courses, such as Cambridge International A level, the Cambridge Advanced International Certificate of Education, the North American Advanced Placement programme, and the International Baccalaureate.

 The IGCSE course requires students to take between eight to ten subjects depending on their ability, interest, and career aspirations.
 First Language English, Foreign Language French, Mathematics, Literature, ICT and at least one Science subject are compulsory for all IGCSE students in IIS.

 The required learning hours per Cambridge IGCSE subject is 170 hours.
 This means that learners are expected to spend four hours per week on each subject.